|

 Sri Lanka Giramalitta (Sinhala)

-the wetter parts of the country.
-It is a small, mainly green, hanging
+is seen in the wetter parts of the country.
+It is a small, mainly

-parrot, with a short tail.
-The adult has a red crown and rump.
-The
+green, hanging parrot, with a short tail.
+The adult has a red crown

-nape and back have an orange tint.
-The chin and throat are pale
+and rump.
+The nape and back have an orange tint.
+The chin and throat

-blue.
-This bird is strictly arboreal and is found in forests and
+are pale blue.
+This bird is strictly arboreal and is found in forests

 The White Four Ring - Ypthima ceylonica